runtimeverification/k/pending-documentation.md

 `multiplicity` can take on values `*` and `?`.
 Declaring `multiplicity="*"` indicates that the cell may appear any number of times in a runtime configuration.
 Setting `multiplicity="?"` indicates that the cell may only appear exactly 0 or 1 times in a runtime configuration.
+In both cases, the initial configuration will start with 0 instances of the cell collection.

 `type` can take on values `Set`, `List`, and `Map`.
 For example, here we declare several collecion cells: